loicamarottemm/Banner_recorder/ReadMe.md

 	* npm link

-## To run banners

-	* npm run dev
-	* select the one you want to record

 ## To start recording videos and gif

 ### Using **function** in js program

-_use module record_multiple.js_
+_use module record_multiple.js

-	1. use the function addBannerSize(dimensions)
-		* dimension: Array containing the sizes of the banner to record
-	example: addBannerSize([300,250])

-	2. use the function recordMultiple(path, portNumber, ip, destPath, fpsVideo, fpsGif, optimizeGif)
+	* use the function recordMultiple(path, destPath, classSizeBanner, fpsVideo, fpsGif, optimizeGif)
 		* path: path of the directory containing all banners
-		* portNumber: port used to run banners
-		* ip: ip adess used to run banners (can be 'localhost')
 		* destPath: path destination for videos and gifs
+		* classSizeBanner: CSS class ot ID containing the size of the banner
 		* fpsVideo: fps for the video
 		* fpsGif: fps for the gif
 		* optimizeGif: boolean to optimize the size of gifs (up to 60%)